Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 A simple way to think of the positional error estimate is as the UERE multiplied by the [dilution of precision](https://en.wikipedia.org/wiki/Dilution_of_precision_(navigation)) (DOP).
 In practice the positional accuracy estimates will usually be determined using the covariance matrix of the LSQ or Kalman [filter](https://insidegnss.com/wp-content/uploads/2018/01/marapr13-Solutions.pdf).

 Note: The image above is helpful when discussing horizontal and vertical positional accuracy.
-Speed accuracy can be derived using a similar principle, but is dependent on the URRE (user range rate error) and the method used to determine velocity.
+Speed accuracy can also be derived using a similar principle, but is dependent on the URRE (user range rate error) and the method used to determine velocity.
 This will typically be dependent on the stability of the doppler observable that is used when determining the velocity of the receiver.